-Occupational Suitability Assessments are excellent tools for your recruitment toolbox.
-HRS Group’s assessments measure aptitude, interests, behavior, dexterity, perceptional ability and mechanical knowledge.
+Occupational Suitability Assessments are excellent tools for your recruitment needs.
+HRS Group Inc administers assessments that measure aptitude, interests, behavior, dexterity, perceptional ability, and mechanical knowledge.
 These assessments are invaluable when looking for people to fill specific roles in your company.
 The candidate’s profile is matched against the specific job profile to find the best fit.
-With a database of 3000+ jobs we can assist you to find the right person for your company or for an apprenticeship program or advancement to a management position.
+With a database of 3000+ jobs, we can assist you to find the right person for your company, for an apprenticeship program or advancement to a management position.

-- 3. The Dexterity Skills measure basic coordination in eye-to-hand movements and the ability to move the arms, hands and fingers skillfully.
+- The Dexterity Skills measure basic coordination in eye-to-hand movements and the ability to move the arms, hands, and fingers skillfully.

 The score in each aptitude creates a profile, which can be compared to proven successful profiles for different occupations.
 This comparison increases the opportunity to gain a highly motivated and productive employee.

 Canadian Occupational Interest Inventory (COII)

 Looks at the occupational interests of the individual.

 - Working with People or Things

 - Working in Scientific Activities or having Business Contact

 - Having Solitary assignments or being involved in social activities

 - Finishing a Product or receiving Prestige from the job.